 Community Based Learning positions require significant commitments of time and passion and are awarded on a highly selective basis in consultation with the Community Based Learning Program staff and in conjunction with Mount Holyoke College faculty, staff, and community partners.

-- engaged with social issues and committed to positive social change
+- ENGAGED with social issues and committed to positive social change

-- skilled at critical analysis and creative problem-solving
+- SKILLED at critical analysis and creative problem-solving

-- experienced networkers, consensus-builders and project leaders
+- TALENTED networkers, consensus-builders and project leaders

-Fellows work on community organizing, health, education, college access, youth development, environmental, social and economic justice projects.
+Community Fellows work on community organizing, health, education, college access, youth development, environmental, social and economic justice projects.
 Duties and projects are determined together by community agency staff and students.
 Fellows become valued capacity-builders for organizations and projects with which they work by: